Course Outline

 1

-Demonstrated knowledge of how to assess and analyse one child’s responses to a range of Year One reading and writing tasks.
+Demonstrated knowledge of how to assess and analyse one child’s responses to a range of Year One listening, speaking and creating; reading and viewing; and writing and creating.

 1 3